Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 <img src="https://hansuai-hong.github.io/assets/9.png" alt="Description" width="600" height="450">
 </p>

-To gain deeper insights, I categorized reviews into positive and negative sentiments.
-By isolating the most frequently mentioned words in positive reviews, I can highlight the aspects of Sephora products that customers appreciate the most.
-Similarly, analyzing negative reviews allows me to pinpoint common complaints or areas where improvements may be needed.
+To gain deeper insights, reviews were categorizd into positive and negative sentiments.
+By isolating the most frequently mentioned words in positive reviews, the top 10 frequent words of particular products from positive were highlighted.
+Similarly, negative reviews also been pinpointed from 10 most frequent words of particular products.
+Nevertheless, those frequent words appear in both postive and negative (common words) are filtered out to improve the effectiveness.

-I utilized word clouds to represent the pros and cons of Sephora products based on customer feedback to effectively visualize the findings.
-Word clouds provide an intuitive way to showcase prominent words, making it easier to recognize key attributes associated with customer satisfaction and dissatisfaction.
-This approach helps em extract meaningful insights from large volumes of review data, ultimately contributing to a better understanding of customer preferences and areas for product enhancement.
+Word clouds were used to represent the pros and cons of Sephora products based on customer feedback to effectively visualize the findings.
+Word clouds provide an intuitive way to showcase prominent words, making it easier to recognize key attributes associated with customer feedbacks.
+This approach helps to extract meaningful insights from large volumes of review data, ultimately contributing to a better understanding of customer preferences and areas for product enhancement.
 <p align="center">
 <img src="https://hansuai-hong.github.io/assets/10.png" alt="Description" width="1000" height="500">
 </p>

 ## 7) Objective B1 - Sentiment Prediction (Random Forest Model)

-To develop an effective sentiment prediction model, I implemented a Random Forest classifier using TF-IDF for feature extraction.
+To develop an effective sentiment prediction model, a Random Forest classifier using TF-IDF for feature extraction was inplemented.
 The key steps involved in this process are as follows:

-I applied the TF-IDF (Term Frequency-Inverse Document Frequency) vectorizer To transform text reviews into numerical features, selecting the top 5,000 features:
+1) TF-IDF (Term Frequency-Inverse Document Frequency) vectorizer To transform text reviews into numerical features, selecting the top 5,000 features:

        vectorizer_tfidf = TfidfVectorizer(max_features=5000)
        X_train_tfidf = vectorizer_tfidf.fit_transform(X_train)
        X_test_tfidf = vectorizer_tfidf.transform(X_test)

-To generate the model, i splited the data set (80% train / 20% test) and trained a Random Forest classifier with 100 decision trees and a fixed random state for reproducibility:
+2) data set splitting (80% train / 20% test):

        X_train, X_test, y_train, y_test = train_test_split(X_tfidf, y_balanced, test_size=0.2, random_state=42, stratify=y_balanced)

+3) Random Forest classifier generation with 100 decision trees and a fixed random state for reproducibility:

        rf_model = RandomForestClassifier(n_estimators=100, random_state=42)
        rf_model.fit(X_train_tfidf, y_train)

-The model was build and evaluated using accuracy, classification report, and a confusion matrix with visualiazation tools. also, the top 20most improtact features based on model's feature importance socred was displayed.
+The model was build and evaluated using accuracy, classification report, and a confusion matrix with visualiazation tools. also, the top 20 most important features based on model's feature importance scored was displayed.

       y_pred = rf_model.predict(X_test_tfidf)
       accuracy = accuracy_score(y_test, y_pred)